About the Awards

 When should I make my nomination?

-Nominations can be submitted at any time but the cut-off for each Annual Awards cycle is the 30 June each year.
-To allow time for the additional supporting documentation to be collated, please complete your nomination well ahead of the deadline if you can.
+Nominations can be submitted at any time but the cut-off for each Annual Awards cycle is 30th June each year.
+To allow time for the supporting documentation to be collated, please complete your nomination well ahead of the deadline if you can.

 Judging the Awards